LarkinPetrelles/LarkinPetrelles/README.md

 - **System Administration**:
   - Enforced security rules and configurations on linked VMs.
   - Managed domain connections and monitored resource access.
+  - Configured a Windows Firewall in the domain controller VM using Server Manager.
+  - Defined and managed blocked and allowed ports to enhance network security.

 ---